vistuleB/wly/writerly/README.md

     This document contains three top-level nodes: 'SomeTag', 'ASecondTag', as well as...

-...this paragraph.
-A sibling of 'SomeTag' and 'ASecondTag'.
+...this last paragraph, which is a sibling of 'SomeTag' and 'ASecondTag'.
 ```

 In particular: